vgopal02/CoffeeQuiz/README.md

 [View the live project here.](https://vgopal02.github.io/CoffeeQuiz/)

 <p style="justify">This is a fun quiz designed to test the  knowledge of all coffee lovers and even those who are not.
 Based on a set of hardcoded questions the user is tested to 5 random questions each time they play.Each correct answer is worth 10 points.
 A score card at the top of the screen keeps score and also allows the user to see which question they are on.
-Upon completion of the quiz a final the user may save their score with the option to play again.  </p>
+Upon completion of the quiz the user may save their score with the option to play again.  </p>

 <h2 align="center"><img src="readme/images/home-page.png" alt="Website Screen Shot on different screen sizes" width="700" height="400"></h2>